wimmers/pensieve/tutorial/Known problems.md

 ---

 # Known problems

-- Notes with **duplicate titles**: they can exist happily on the disk but if you edit them, the wrong file might be written!
+- Notes with **duplicate titles**: they can exist happily on the disk but if you edit them, the wrong file might be written to!
 This can result in **data loss**.